nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 begins un-ignored

-1. Test case: `ignore 1`<br>Expected: A success message should be displayed, indicating that the 1st transaction is now ignored from overview calculations.
+1. Test case: `ignore 1`<br>Expected: A success message should be displayed, indicating that the 1st transaction is now ignored from all calculations.

-2. Test case: `ignore 1`<br>Expected: An error message should be displayed, indicating that the 1st transaction was already ignored from overview calculations.
+2. Test case: `ignore 1`<br>Expected: An error message should be displayed, indicating that the 1st transaction was already ignored from all calculations.

-3. Test case: `unignore 1`<br>Expected: A success message should be displayed, indicating that the 1st transaction is now included in overview calculations.
+3. Test case: `unignore 1`<br>Expected: A success message should be displayed, indicating that the 1st transaction is now included in all calculations.

-4. Test case: `unignore 1`<br>Expected: An error message should be displayed, indicating that the 1st transaction was already included in overview calculations.
+4. Test case: `unignore 1`<br>Expected: An error message should be displayed, indicating that the 1st transaction was already included in all calculations.

 5. Test case: `ignore 2`<br>Expected: An error message should be displayed, indicating the range of values allowed for the `INDEX` field.